 The AWS-CLI command below will automatically create an EC2 server and create an SSL certificate from Lets Encrypt, for free.

-Statping accepts Push Requests!
+dev branch!
 Feel free to add your own features and notifiers.
 You probably want to checkout the Notifier Wiki to get a better understanding on how to create your own notification methods for failing/successful services.
 Testing on Statping will test each function on MySQL, Postgres, and SQLite.
-I recommend you run a MySQL and a Postgres Docker image for testing.
+I recommend running MySQL and Postgres Docker containers for testing.
+You can find multiple docker-compose files in the dev directory.